 JOURNEY 'TIL NOW

-Britt grew up in the arts schools of Jacksonville, Florida.
-She has been singing and writing music for as long as she can remember, and she started to teach herself to play piano by ear at the age of 5.
-Britt began taking voice lessons and performing for public audiences when she was just 8 years old.
-By the time she was 12, she had recorded her first demo album, sung on local television, and toured in Greece as a soloist with her school choir.
-At 15, Britt’s family relocated to Dallas, Texas, where she graduated from Booker T. Washington High School for the Performing and Visual Arts.
-While there, she studied opera, choral music, and jazz, and she appeared in school productions ranging from Hair: The American Tribal Love Rock Musical, to Mozart’s The Magic Flute.
+Britt grew up in the arts schools of Jacksonville, Florida, and has been singing and writing music for as long as she can remember.
+She started to teach herself to play piano by ear at the age of 5, and began taking voice lessons and performing for public audiences when she was just 8 years old.
+By the time she was 12, she had recorded her first demo album, performed on local television, and toured in Greece as a soloist with her school choir.
+At 15, Britt’s family relocated to Dallas, Texas, where she attended and graduated from Booker T. Washington High School for the Performing and Visual Arts.
+While there, she studied opera, choral music, and jazz, and she appeared in lead roles in school productions ranging from Hair: The American Tribal Love Rock Musical under the direction of the Dallas Theater Center's Kevin Moriarty, to Mozart’s The Magic Flute.
 She was among the school’s Jazz Singers, with whom she attained finalist status at The Monterey Jazz Festival in 2016.
-During her time in high school, she interned at The Dallas Symphony Orchestra, studied at The Recording Academy’s Grammy Camp Nashville, and became a blind audition contestant for season 10 of The Voice (for which she never performed, as the teams filled up while she waited in the wings).
+During her time in high school, she interned at The Dallas Symphony Orchestra, studied at The Recording Academy’s Grammy Camp Nashville, and became a contestant of the blind auditions for season 10 of The Voice (for which she never performed, as the teams filled up while she quite literally waited in the wings).